 Taking a break from TV, laptops, tablets, smartphones, and video games is easier–not to mention more fun–when you’re taking a break with others!

 Here are just a few of the great events planned for May 1 – 7, 2017!
-Use them for inspiration and don’t forget to register your screen free week here.
-We’ll add it to the list!
+Don’t see an event in your state?
+Organizing a Screen Free Week is easy!
+Check out our handouts and resources, then register your event to be listed here!”

 ** indicates that the Event is open to the public

 - In Anchorage, at the Ptarmigan school, the students in Ms. D’s class will build a little library, play outside, make crafts to give as gifts, as well as run to prepare for marathons!

 - The Main Peoria Public Library is celebrating Screen-Free Week this year by having the kids show their Peoria Public Library Card to a Youth Librarian where they will receive a free lanyard! **